Lay Down Your Arms (Doron Levinson song): Composition

-Doron Levinson was commanding a tank battalion in the Israeli Army (IDF) when one of his men confided in him his belief that this would be his last battle.
+Doron Levinson was commanding a tank battalion in the Israeli Army when one of his men confided in him his belief that this would be his last battle.
 Doron calmed the nervous soldier down, assuring him they would return from this encounter unscathed.
 But, Doron was wrong, and his soldier's premonition was accurate.
 In a fierce tank battle, his gunner was killed and Doron himself was temporarily blinded.

 During his convalescence at an Israeli hospital, Doron, unable to see, found himself with time on his hands.
 On one of the hospital pianos, he found his fingers tracing out a melody expressing his anguish over his fallen comrade, and over other close friends he had lost in previous battles.

-Levinson, a former soldier, graduated with a Ph.D from the University of Toronto becoming an instructor of Hebrew, and Jewish studies at Toronto's Temple Sinai Hebrew School.
+Levinson, a former soldier, graduated with a Ph.D from the University of Toronto becoming an instructor of Hebrew and Jewish studies at Toronto's Temple Sinai Hebrew School.
 A multi-talented individual, musician and composer, a storyteller, he was convinced of the critical role music plays in the life of people, particularly children.

 When he learned about the March of the Living, an international campaign to organize trips for Jewish children from around the world to visit Poland, and the former Nazi concentration camps there, and then to Israel, Doron met with Canadian March of the Living director, Eli Rubenstein.
 He asked him to consider including, in his March of the Living programming, the song Levinson had written, as a testament to all those dying in wars, and as a plea for peace and end to military conflict.

 In 1990, Toronto's Habonim Youth Choir, founded by Esther Ghan Firestone and Eli Rubenstein, recorded the song in Hebrew with Firestone conducting the choir.
 Since many of the students did not understand the lyrics an English adaptation was deemed necessary.
 Rubenstein approached two songwriters, Lisa-Catherine Cohen and Harry Lewis to write an English adaptation, with Cohen writing the body of the lyrics, and Lewis contributing the bridge.
 The song was retitled "Lay Down Your Arms".

 In 1992, a video of the song was produced.